Why Quartz Mountain State Park Is One of Our Favorite State Parks in Oklahoma

 Quartz Mountain Oklahoma Itinerary

-- Check into campsite – reserve online with Oklahoma State Parks App
+- Check into the campsite – reserve online with Oklahoma State Parks App.

 - Set up camp

-- Catch the sunset – there are pull-offs along the road to catch the sunset driving towards the lodge
+- Catch the sunset – there are pull-offs along the road to catch the sunset driving toward the lodge.

 - Catch the sunrise over Lake Altus-Lugert

-- Back to camp to refill your water bottles and have lunch
+- Back to camp to refill your water and have lunch

 - Morning Bike Ride – Cruise the Heart Healthy Trail

-- Tear down camp and rig up to head home!
+- Tear down camp and rig down to head home!

-Things to Do at Quartz Mountain State Park
+Best Things To Do at Quartz Mountain State Park

 Quartz Mountain Oklahoma Hiking Trails